-- a.
+a.
 Physician Services; Medication Dispensing.
-Participation in provider activities authorized under the Option Act is permitted only in ambulatory or outpatient settings and with respect to patients who are receiving care at UC Health hospitals or clinics and are Qualified Individuals. - b.
+Participation in provider activities authorized under the Option Act is permitted only in ambulatory or outpatient settings and with respect to patients who are receiving care at UC Health hospitals or clinics and are Qualified Individuals.6 b.
 Medication Administration.
-Qualified Individuals may not Self-Administer Aid-In-Dying Drugs in any Public Place, including on University premises open to or accessible by the public.
+Qualified Individuals may not selfadminister Self-Administer Aid-In-Dying DrugAid-In-Dying Drugs in any